usethesource/usethesource.github.io/about/index.md

 published: true
 ---

-UseTheSource is a collection of open-source projects related to metaprogramming: languages, libraries and tools.
+UseTheSource is a collection of open-source projects related to [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) in a broad sense and [software language engineering](http://www.sleconf.org): languages, libraries and tools.
 See [Projects](../projects/) for the full list.
+The general goal of this software is to help software engineers manage the complexity of their code by automating tasks which are hard or cumbersome to do "manually".
+On UseTheSource we make no distinction between "abstract models" and "source code"; it's all code.

 ### Contributors